Plant Reproductive Biology and Epigenetics

 - the evolutionary basis of endosperm formation

-Other research topics focus on long-distance transport mechanisms of regulatory molecules within plants (AG Kragler) and the connection between metabolism and flowering time regulation (AG Wahl).
+An other research topic focuses on long-distance transport mechanisms of regulatory molecules within plants (AG Kragler).